 In America, the comic futility of the Democratic Party, and in Europe, the course of French Socialism as well as the defeat of the Party of Austerity, Swedish Section of the Second International, herald the bright future of social democracy, which is brought closer by the integration into the world market of the low-wage areas formerly (or still) ruled by communist parties.
 (This does not rule out the possibility of the Democrats returning to office and repeating the whole dreary cycle, until they are dispersed by a Nazi corporal and nine soldiers or something else.)
-"For the rest," wrote Hegel, it is not difficult to see that our epoch is a birthtime, and a period of transition.
-The spirit of the time, growing slowly and quietly ripe for the new form it is to assume, disintegrates one fragment after another of the structure of its previous world.
+"For the rest," wrote Hegel, it is not difficult to see that our epoch is a birth-time, and a period of transition.
+The spirit of the time, growing slowly and quietly ripe for the new form it is to assume, disintegrates one fragment after another of the structure of its previous world.1

 The old is dying and the new has not yet been born.
-The paradox of the moment is that, while social democracy can no longer call forth the energies of the revolutionary class, the circumstances it is not surprising that we see through a glass darkly.
-Nonetheless, the rough beast slouches toward Bethlehem to be born.
+The paradox of the moment is that, while social democracy can no longer call forth the energies of the revolutionary class, the forms of activity that anticipate the new society do not yet constitute a visible alternative.
+Where to look for them?